kitex-contrib/kitexcall/README.md

 ## Features

 - **Supports Thrift/Protobuf:** It supports IDL in Thrift/Protobuf formats.
-- **Supports Multiple Transport Protocols:** It supports transport protocols like Buffered, TTHeader, Framed, and TTHeaderFramed, with plans to support GRPC (Protobuf and Thrift Streaming) in the future.
+- **Supports Multiple Transport Protocols:** It supports transport protocols like Buffered, TTHeader, Framed, and TTHeaderFramed, as well as gRPC for streaming calls.
+- **Supports Streaming Calls:** It supports unary, client streaming, server streaming, and bidirectional streaming RPCs.
 - **Supports Common Client Options:** It allows specify common client options, such as client.WithHostPorts, etc.
 - **Supports manual data input from the command line and local files:** Request data can be read from command line arguments or local files.
 - **Supports Metadata Passing:** It supports sending transient keys (WithValue) and persistent keys (WithPersistentValue), and also supports receiving backward metadata (Backward) returned by the server.